bupar01/SF-tank_server_mod/README.md

 The default mission, Firing Ground 1, is located within the GMP 1.47 in JCM and STA mods and within the Training Missions in ITM.
 In ITM, it is hidden at first until you get through the earlier missions but can be bypassed with the all-missions-open module.

-### How to use to change other mission or campaign files
+### Can I use this for other missions?

-Drag-and-drop a mission or campaign script file on the 0_tankid_change_v02.bat file.
+Drag-and-drop a mission or campaign script file (with extension .engscr) on the 0_tankid_change_v02.bat file in the game's root directory.
 The mission or campaign script files are located in different folders under "data\k42\loc_rus\levels\LEVELS\SCRIPTS\".

-Follow prompts to select country, tank series and the tank model.
-The command prompt window can be closed once the replacement is confirmed.
+Type in an unit code or use the menu system as described above.

 ### How to restore the original mission script

-A backup of the original script will be created in the same mission script folder the first time the mission is changed.
+A backup of the original script will be created in the same mission script folder when the mission is changed.

-Run the 0_tankid_change_v02.bat file again and choose restore option will revert to the original script file for the Firing Ground Mission.
+Run the 0_tankid_change_v02.bat file again will revert to the original script file for the Firing Ground Mission when you exit without selecting a new unit.
 If you have made changes to another mission by drag-and-drop, drop the changed script file from the mission folder onto the batch file.
-If a back up file is found, the restore option will be offered.
+If a back up file is found, it will be restored.